odyskypa/mining-unstructured-data-nlp/README.md

 The `set of the initial features` was composed of:

-* lib: lemma of the first token after e1 entity head
+* `lib`: lemma of the first token after e1 entity head
-* wib: lemma of the first token after e2 entity head
+* `wib`: lemma of the first token after e2 entity head
-* lpig: lemma and PoS tag of the first token after drug1 entity head
+* `lpig`: lemma and PoS tag of the first token after drug1 entity head
-* eib: True/False.
+* `eib`: True/False.
 Presence of a third drug entity between e1 and e2.
-* path: path with lemmas and relations from e1 head to LCS to e2 head
+* `path`: path with lemmas and relations from e1 head to LCS to e2 head
-* path1: path up with lemmas and relations from e1 head to LCS
+* `path1`: path up with lemmas and relations from e1 head to LCS
-* path2: path down with lemmas and relations from LCS to e2 head
+* `path2`: path down with lemmas and relations from LCS to e2 head

 Where the head token for each gold entity refers to the token in the dependency parse tree that corresponds to the main noun or verb that represents the entity.